WeatherLab/fsodoc/source/libraries/sessions.rst

 Flashdata
 =========

-CodeIgniter supports "flashdata", or session data that will only be available for the next request, and is then automatically cleared.
+FSO supports "flashdata", or session data that will only be available for the next request, and is then automatically cleared.

 This can be very useful, especially for one-time informational, error or status messages (for example: "Record 2 deleted").

-It should be noted that flashdata variables are regular session variables, managed inside the CodeIgniter session handler.
+It should be noted that flashdata variables are regular session variables, managed inside the FSO session handler.

 To mark an existing item as "flashdata"::